fkie-cad/drivstaller/README.md

 # DRIVSTALLER #
 Installs a driver as a service using the .sys file.

-Generic standalone tool extracted from Windows Driver examples.
+Generic standalone tool inspired by Windows Driver examples.

 ## Version ##